 At Emerald Neuro-Recover in Carmel, Indiana, Dr. John Humiston and our team specialize in the complexities of the human brain, handling everything from addiction to chronic brain conditions like CTE.
 If you’d like to better understand how CTE affects the brain, here’s what you should know.

-While CTE isn’t new, it was finally recognized as a unique medical condition in the mid 2000s after an extensive project by the VA-BU-CLF Brain Bank that studied over 600 donated brains.
-What they found is that patients with CTE had clumps of a protein called Tau that slowly spread in the brain, killing brain cells.
-As the destruction and atrophy of the brain continued, sufferers lost critical communication between the brain’s cells, which led to:
+Chronic Traumatic Encephalopathy (CTE) is a brain disease commonly seen in athletes, military personnel, and individuals with brain trauma.
+While CTE isn’t new, it was finally recognized as a unique medical condition in the mid-2000s.
+An extensive project by the VA-BU-CLF Brain Bank that studied over 600 donated brains brought this to light.
+What they found is that patients with CTE had clumps of a protein called Tau.
+It slowly spread in the brain, killing brain cells.
+As the destruction and atrophy of the brain continued, sufferers lost critical communication between the brain’s cells. this led to:

 - Loss of impulse control